-Flight would be impossible without both of these things, but the shape of the wings, known as airfoil or aerofoil in the United Kingdom, is particularly critical for successful flight.
+Flight would be impossible without both of these things, but the shape of the wings, known as airfoil or aerofoil in the United Kingdom, is particularly critical for a successful flight.
 Wings are designed with a curved top and flat bottom; the curved top lowers air pressure above the wing, creating lift.

 If you study flight, you are a student of aviation.
-Aviation encompasses everything from crewed option, which are often, but not always, commercial airplanes.
+Aviation encompasses everything from the crewed option, which are often, but not always, commercial airplanes.
 It also includes helicopters, small planes, and unmanned objects such as drones.

 A brief history

 When one pictures an aircraft, they typically imagine a commercial airline.
 However, the first vehicles to achieve manned flight were not two-winged planes, but hot-air balloons.
 These were developed in the 18th century, and are still in use today.

 Hot-air balloons are now rarely used for travel, due to their slow speed and difficult operation, but helped inspire five eras of aviation: pioneers of flight, from the first airborne experiments until the beginning of World War I; the First World War, from 1914 to 1918, which was the first major war to largely depend on flight; aviation between the world wars, from 1918 to 1939; World War II, from 1939 to 1945, and the postwar era, from 1945 to present.